-First and foremost, we urge you to contact us if you are experiencing any unusual or suspicious activity on your CM.com account.
-We will take every measure necessary to protect your data and accounts, but you can also help us with preventative measures.
-In this blog, we signpost some of the most prevalent types of fraud you might encounter and what you can implement to minimize the risks.
+First and foremost, we urge you to get in touch with us if you are experiencing any unusual or suspicious activity on your CM.com account.
+We will take every measure necessary to protect your data and accounts, but you can help us as well with preventative measures.
+In this blog, we signpost some of the most prevalent types of fraud you might encounter, and what you can put in place to minimise the risks.

-Fraudsters need to communicate at scale with their potential victims, and if they can do this for free by piggybacking off your CM.com account, so much the better – for them.
+Fraudsters need to communicate at scale with their potential victims, and if they can do this for free by piggybacking off your CM.com account, it's so much better for them.
 The risk of account compromise can be tackled in different ways, which we shall look at next.

 Why Do Criminals Want to Compromise My CM.com Account?

 We are all familiar with the threat of phishing: fraudulent emails and websites designed to trick recipients into revealing sensitive information, especially banking details.
 Text messages and voice calls are also exploited to “fish” for data, and these techniques are called “smishing” (with the “s” of SMS) and “vishing” for fraudulent voice messages.

 Targeting a CM.com customer account is attractive to fraudsters for two reasons: they can send out messages for free, and they can hide their identity.
 If your account is compromised, fraudulent messages are coming from you.